yeun/open-color/README.md

 # Open color

-Open color is a [open-source](https://en.wikipedia.org/wiki/Open-source_software) color scheme for UI design.
+Open color is an [open-source](https://en.wikipedia.org/wiki/Open-source_software) color scheme optimized for UI.
 You can use it for font, background, border, etc. It contains a gray and twelve colors.
-Open Color aims at providing color scheme optimized for UI.

 ## Goals